schmlz/cgilao/README.md

 # CG-iLAO*

-This repository will be the home of the source code of the CG-iLAO* algorithm and experimental data.
+This repository is the home of CG-iLAO*'s source code.
+We also include benchmark problems and experimental data.

-The associated publication is: "Johannes Schmalz and Felipe Trevizan.
-2024.
-Efficient Constraint Generation for Stochastic Shortest Path Problems.
-In Proc. of 38th AAAI Conference on Artificial Intelligence"
+The algorithm was first published in [AAAI'24](https://ojs.aaai.org/index.php/AAAI/article/view/30005) as "Efficient Constraint Generation for Stochastic Shortest Path Problems".
+We have also submitted a journal paper.

-This repository will be populated soon.
-If you want access to the source code, benchmarks, or experimental data sooner please contact the authors.
+If you have any issues or questions, feel free to get in touch with the authors.